AdMarom/Final-Project/README.md

 ## Description
 Hitched is a  website hosted by the couple getting married where guests sign in using their email.
-* Once logged in guests will be taken to a landing page with a picture of the couple and the wedding date and location.
+* Once logged in, the guests (use brain@test.com) will be taken to a landing page with a picture of the couple and the wedding date and location.
 * Users can use the navigation bar to navigate to an about me page, rsvp page, registry, and social media.
 * On the rsvp page guests will input number of guests attending and dietary preferences.
 * Guests can also pay a donation to the couples honeymoon as a wedding gift on the resistry page using stripe.
 * On the social media page guests can post images and comments aswell as comment on other users images.
-* The engaged couple has a dashboard to view RSVPs and social pages.
+* The engaged couple (use db@test.com) has a dashboard to view RSVPs and social pages.
-* Wedding Party guests have a specific "Reception" page for the rehearsal dinner.
+* Wedding Party guests (use wally@test.com) have a specific "Reception" page for the rehearsal dinner.